-In the past decade, approximately 60 hydrogen fueling stations supported a few hundred fuel cell electric vehicles (FCEVs) in the United States.
+In the past, approximately 60 hydrogen fueling stations supported a few hundred fuel cell electric vehicles (FCEVs) in the United States.
 Of these stations, 25 supported the 183 DOE Learning Demonstration vehicles.
-As we move out of a learning demonstration environment into a commercialization environment, manufacturers are ramping up FCEV production alongside an infrastructure effort to build additional consumer-friendly stations in a retail environment, upgrade existing stations to increase fueling output, and cluster stations to cover areas where vehicles are introduced.
+As we move out of a learning demonstration environment and into a commercialization environment, manufacturers are ramping up FCEV production alongside an infrastructure effort to build out a network of consumer-friendly stations in a retail environment, upgrade existing stations to increase fueling output, and cluster stations to cover areas where vehicles are introduced.

 California has been a leader in supporting hydrogen infrastructure with a goal of 100 stations within a carefully planned network.
-Early efforts in California focus on clusters of stations near population centers in the Los Angeles and the San Francisco Bay areas.
+Early efforts in California focus on clusters of stations near population centers in the Los Angeles and San Francisco Bay areas.
 Through past funding efforts, eight non-private stations are in place in California with 18 more in near-term development.
-The most recent awards from the CEC through PON-13-607, which were announced in May of 2014, further support the rollout of FCEVs coming in 2015-2017 and beyond.
+The most recent awards from the CEC through PON-13-607, which were announced in May of 2014, are resulting in multiple stations opening in 2016.
 That effort is funding the building of 28 new stations and a mobile fueler with \$46 million of state money through the CEC's Alternative and Renewable Fuel and Vehicle Technology Program.
 These stations will be included in subsequent evaluations and would bring the California public station count to 54.
-Besides California, there are efforts in other states, including the northeastern states that will establish hydrogen infrastructure for the upcoming FCEVs.
+Besides California, there are efforts in other states, including the northeastern states, which will establish hydrogen infrastructure for the upcoming FCEVs.

 Keys to success for improving hydrogen fueling availability are selecting the fueling location, ensuring customer-friendly public access, and providing adequate and reliable output to support the vehicles.
-One concern is the underutilization of the stations while the vehicle market develops, which could be aided by fueling multiple applications such as buses and forklifts at a site.
-Another idea is to build stations smaller at first with the ability to upgrade the station to higher output once the market develops.
-Hydrogen output from existing and upcoming facilities varies from 50 kg/day to 350 kg/day, with most new fueling facilities being more than 100 kg/day.
+Hydrogen output from existing and upcoming facilities varies from 50 kg/d to 350 kg/d, with most new fueling facilities being more than 100 kg/d.
 Although it is currently most economical to make hydrogen from natural gas, there are efforts and requirements to make hydrogen from renewable sources.
-Using available biogas from landfills and wastewater treatment plants to generate hydrogen is one way to make use of a renewable feedstock and to lower greenhouse gas emissions.
+Using available hydrogen energy from landfills and wastewater treatment plants is one way to make use of a renewable feedstock and to lower greenhouse gas emissions.
 Another renewable pathway is to make hydrogen through electrolysis with the electrical energy coming from a renewable source such as wind or solar.
 As more vehicles come online, all fueling facilities will need to be accessible to anyone with a hydrogen vehicle.
 As these fueling facilities are developed, there is a need to continue data collection and analysis to track the progress and determine future technology development needs.